 [This is a guest blog post by Dr. Deryn Strange, professor of forensic psychology at John Jay College, The City University of New York.]

 Our memories are not perfect reconstructions of past events.
 Instead, remembering a past event is a combination of processes, piecing together different details, and making inferences to fill in the gaps to create a coherent whole.
 Normally these inferential processes serve us well, allowing us to make fast and accurate decisions about what we’ve seen and done.
 But no system based on inferences will be 100% accurate.
+[And if you like this post about memory errors, there’s a whole chapter on mistakes our brain makes in my new book, “Human Errors.”
+Check it out!]

 Our current drives, biases, stereotypes, and expectations can all affect that inferential process, fundamentally distorting what we ‘remember.’
 While it might be easy to accept that our memories for mundane experiences can be distorted in such a way, people have long clung to the notion that traumatic memories are different, that they are protected from any kind of memory distortion.